knative/docs/docs/getting-started/creating-function.md

 # Creating a Knative Function

-Knative Functions provide a programming model that leverages the Knative Serving and eventing APIs to provide a quick and easy way for developers to deploy their first Knative applications.
+Knative Functions provide a programming model that leverages the Knative Serving and Eventing APIs to provide a quick and easy way for developers to deploy their first Knative applications.
 Function lifecycle management includes creating, building, and deploying a function.
 Optionally, you can also test a deployed function by invoking it locally or on a cluster.